NCERT Book Solutions for Class 10 Civics Democratic Politics – II Chapter 3 Democracy and Diversity – Free PDF Download

 - The outcome depends on how people perceive their identities.
 If people see their identities in singular and exclusive terms, it becomes very difficult to accommodate.

 - It depends on how political leaders raise the demands of any community.
 It is easier to accommodate demands that are within the constitutional framework and are not at the cost of another community.

 - It depends on how the government reacts to the demands of different groups.

 2. When does a social difference become a social division?

-The social division takes place when some social difference overlaps with other differences.
-Situations of this kind produce social divisions when one kind of social difference becomes more important than the other and people start feeling that they belong to different communities.
+Social division takes place when some social difference overlaps with other differences.
+Situations of this kind produce social divisions when one kind of social difference becomes more important than the other, and people start feeling that they belong to different communities.
 The differences that turn into social divisions are called overlapping differences.

 3. How do social divisions affect politics?
 Give two examples.

 a.
 In North Ireland – It has faced violent and bitter ethnopolitical conflict.
-Two major sects of Christianity – Protestants (53 per cent) and Roman Catholics(44 per cent) are represented in the country.
+Two major sects of Christianity – Protestants (53 per cent) and Roman Catholics(44 per cent) live in the country.
 The Catholics were represented by Nationalist parties who demanded that Northern Ireland be unified with the Republic of Ireland, a predominantly Catholic country.
 The Protestants were represented by Unionists who wanted to remain with the UK, which is predominantly protestant.
-The fight between Nationalist and Unionist led to social conflicts where hundreds of civilians died.
+The fight between the Nationalists and Unionists led to social conflicts where hundreds of civilians died.

 4.________________ social differences create possibilities of deep social divisions and tensions. ___________________ social differences do not usually lead to conflicts.